Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Convergence

-In the absence of an analytic solution to the Stokes equations, the convergence of the numerical solution is approximated by comparing to the solution with the finest available grid spacing ($\mathcal{N} = 1/\Delta x = 1/\Delta y$).
-Convergence plots for the stream function $\psi$ are shown in \cref{n-s_convg}.
-Error is measured relative to $\mathcal{N}=320$, in $L_1$, $L_2$, and $L_\infty$ norms.
+In the absence of an exact solution to the Stokes equation, we measure the grid convergence of the numerical solution by comparing to the solution on the finest grid resolution available.
+We denote the grid scale $\mathcal{N} =\frac{1}{\Delta x} = \frac{1}{\Delta y}$.
+Convergence in the stream function $\psi$ for the BFS with $\mathcal{H}=2$ and for the triangular cavity with $H=4$ are shown in \cref{convg}.
+For the BFS, the convergence is order $\mathcal{O}(\Delta x^2)$.
+For the triangular cavity, the convergence in $\psi$ is between order $\mathcal{O}(\Delta x^2)$ and $\mathcal{O}(\Delta x)$.
+We expect a reduced order of convergence in the triangular cavity at $\mathcal{H}=4$ due to the boundary smoothing in the acute corners of the triangle.

-The convergence for the BFS example with $\mathcal{H} = 2$ is shown in \cref{n-s_convg_step}, and convergence for the smoothed step example with $\delta=0.25$, $\mathcal{H} = 1.5$ is shown in \cref{n-s_convg_slope}.
-The schematics of these examples are shown in \cref{schematic_bfs} and \cref{schematic_dbfs} respectively.
-For boundaries which are normal to the grid, like the BFS, convergence is $\mathcal{O}(\Delta x^2)$ in $L_\infty$ norm.
-For boundaries which are non-rectilinear, like the smoothed step bearing, convergence is between $\mathcal{O}(\Delta x)$ and $\mathcal{O}(\Delta x^2)$ in $L_\infty$ norm.

-To increase this order of accuracy, it may be necessary to include more grid points in the interpolation \cref{n-s_bdry_interp}.
-Equation \cref{n-s_bdry_loc} is accurate in the location of the boundary, however equation \cref{n-s_bdry_interp} might be updated based on five known values and not three.
-The limitation is that for grid points in acute corners, there may not be five points from the standard nine point stencil that fall interior to the domain.